MicrosoftDocs/visualstudio-docs/docs/msbuild/tutorial-custom-task-code-generation.md

 ---
 # Tutorial: Create a custom task for code generation

-In this tutorial, you'll create a custom Task in MSBuild in C# that handles code generation and then you'll use the task in a build that can run in Visual Studio, from the command-line, or could be used in a build pipeline.
+In this tutorial, you'll create a custom task in MSBuild in C# that handles code generation, and then you'll use the task in a build.
 This example demonstrates how to use MSBuild to handle the clean and rebuild operations.
 The example also shows how to support incremental build, so that the code is generated only when the input files have changed.
 The techniques demonstrated are applicable to a wide range of code generation scenarios.
 The steps also show the use of NuGet to package the task for distribution, and the tutorial includes an optional step to use the BinLog viewer to improve the troubleshooting experience.

 ## Prerequisites

 You should have an understanding of MSBuild concepts such as tasks, targets, and properties.
 See [MSBuild concepts](msbuild-concepts.md).

-The examples requires MSBuild, which is installed with Visual Studio, but can also be installed separately.
+The examples require MSBuild, which is installed with Visual Studio, but can also be installed separately.
+See [Download MSBuild without Visual Studio](https://visualstudio.microsoft.com/downloads/?q=build+tools).

 ## Introduction to the code example